cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 Check that the encryption keys of all received nodes are unique.

-# Receiver specific Commits

-To reduce the size of `Commit` messages, especially in large, sparse trees, the delivery service can strip unnecessary parts of the `Commit` when using the public message type for `MLSMessage`.

-The structure of the message stays the same but the server removes all `HPKECiphertext` from the `encrypted_path_secret` in the commit's `UpdatePath`, if present, where the `encryption_key` does not match the receiver's encryption key.

-This breaks the signature on the `FramedContent` such that this MUST NOT be checked by the receiver of such a commit.

-# Retrieving the Expandable Tree
+## Retrieving Expandable Tree Information
 The `ExpandableTree` is provided by the delivery service to the client on request.
-Alternatively, a client can send the `ExpandableTree` as extension in `Commit` and `Welcome` messages.
+Alternatively, a client can send the `ExpandableTree` as extension in `Welcome` messages.
 See {{expandable-tree}} for details on the expandable tree extension.

-## Expandable Tree from the Deliver Service
+### Expandable Tree from the Deliver Service

 In particular, when joining a group, after receiving a `Welcome` message, the client queries the delivery service for the expandable tree.